n4vrl0s3/Flexible-Fragment-APP/README.md

 git clone https://github.com/guanshiyin28/Flexible-Fragment-APP.git
 ```

-2. Open the project
+2. Open the project in Android Studio
+3. Build the project
-3. Run the project
+4. Run the project on an emulator or a physical device

+<hr><br>

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 <hr><br>